andrii-habchak/gradle-test-separation/README.md

 }
 ```

-Create a new folder in `src` folder and add your tests there.
+Create a new folder in `src` to add your tests there.

     .
     ├── ...